Videodock/tile-slider/README.md

 This section will be extended.
 For now, please see the below example which uses all the supported features.

+#### Important: .css file import requirement (version 1.0.1 and above)
+Starting from version `1.0.1`, it's crucial to include the `.css` import explicitly, as demonstrated in the example below:

 ```tsx
 import { TileSlider, CYCLE_MODE_RESTART } from '@videodock/tile-slider';
 import '@videodock/tile-slider/TileSlider.css';